tmcmaster/wt_firepod_auth/README.md

 # wt_firepod_auth
-Compoent to manage authentication for an app using Firebase
+Component to manage authentication for an app using Firebase